Khukhan district

-Khukhan (ขุขันธ์, [kʰùʔ.kʰǎn]) is a district (amphoe) of Sisaket province, northeastern Thailand.
+Khukhan (ขุขันธ์, [kʰùʔ.kʰǎn]) is a district (Amphoe) of Sisaket province, northeastern Thailand.

 Geography

-Neighboring districts are (from the north clockwise) Prang Ku, Wang Hin, Phrai Bueng, Khun Han and Phu Sing of Sisaket Province, and Buachet, Sangkha and Si Narong of Surin province.
+Neighboring districts are (clockwise, from the north) Prang Ku, Wang Hin, Phrai Bueng, Khun Han, and Phu Sing of Sisaket Province, and Buachet, Sangkha, and Si Narong of Surin Province.

-Prior to a re-organization of Thailand for administrative and logistical reasons circa 1945, Khukhan was the provincial capital and is still recognized as the historical center of Sisaket.
+Prior to the re-organization of Thailand for administrative and logistical reasons circa 1945, Khukhan was the provincial capital and is still recognized as the historical center of Sisaket.
 The reorganization may have been justified in order to connect all the provincial capitals of the lower northeast by the rail line that runs east-west between Korat and Ubon.
 Khukhan is 48 kilometres south of that line.)